AndersCan/EventB-HD/log.md

 #Meetings

-##10.02.16 First meeting
-Given "The Hemodialysis Machine Case Study" by Atif Mashkoor.
-Scheduled new meeting for Wednesday 16 @ 10.30.
-Shall present a potential sketch for an event-b model.
-Notes:
-* Proposing models in Event-B and translate them to Machine deployable code
-* Show events easily translated to C-code
-* PEMS is Dialysis machine
-* No requirement for a fully modeled system, but highly desireable.
-* Final goal - Library of transformations

-##16.02.16 - Second meeting
-* Read, then describe the HD machine at a high level.
-Use Diagrams to describe the system.
-* Identify what will be in Event-B
-* What refinement to use
-* Conclusion - Add features to Event-B (Extensions)
-* Summerize what is missing in Rodin-Platform for analysing the HD machine
-* Study the required Event-B extensions
- * Elements that can not be modeled
-  * What are other languages doing?
-  * Study Hybrid Event-B
-What can you do in B?
-Provide tools for translation

 ## 29.03.16 - Third meeting
 New meeting scheduled for Monday, April 4th.
 * Read 4 model variable by Parnas.